 - An Account of Several Workhouses... published in 1732 — this is abbreviated here as ASW.

 - The 1776 parliamentary Abstract of Returns Made by the Overseers of the Poor — abbreviated as ARMOP.

-- Tim Hitchcock's 1985 study The English workhouse: a study in institutional poor relief in selected counties 1695-1750 — abbreviated as TEW.
+- Tim Hitchcock's 1985 study The English workhouse 1695-1750 — abbreviated as TEW.

-- Pigot & Co.'s Metropolitan Guide & Miniature Plan Of London from c.1820 — abbreviated as PMG.
+- Pigot 's Metropolitan Guide (c.1820) — abbreviated as PMG.

 Allhallows Barking by the Tower

 Allhallows Barking by the Tower had a workhouse by 1737.
 In 1776, it could house 70 inmates (ARMOP).
 The building was located at Cooper's Row, Tower Hill

 ASW contained the following report on the parish of Allhallows, Bread Street:

 THE Churchwardens and Overseers of the Poor in this Parish, being desirous their Poor should have the same Benefit as other Parishes, of a House, where they might be provided with all Necessaries for Life, the Vestry appointed a Committee of Gentlemen, including the Churchwardens and Overseers, to take a proper House for such a Service.
 Accordingly in 1730, they hired a House, formerly a Tavern in Fish-street in the Parish of St. Nicholas Cole-Abby and at Christmas the same Year, opened it for all their poor Pensioners, where they are very cleanly dieted and lodged, under the Care of a Mistress.